travelmarx/scrapbook101core/docbuild/articles/about-this-site.md

 [The Item Class](xref:Scrapbook101core.Models.Item)
 ```

 How to link to a code file?
-For example, [appsettings.json](https://github.com/travelmarx/scrapbook101core/blob/master/Scrapbook101core/appsettings.json).
+Here's an absolute link: [appsettings.json](https://github.com/travelmarx/scrapbook101core/blob/master/Scrapbook101core/appsettings.json).
+Here's a relative link to the same file: [appsettings.json]().

 ## Future